tatianegercina/FinTech/01-Lesson-Plans/03-Python/3/LessonPlan.md

     hello!
     ```

-  * Import the specific attribute (e.g., function, variable) of the additional Python program into the namespace of the current Python program.
+  * Import the specific attribute (e.g., function, variable) of the additional Python program into the namespace, or scope, of the current Python program.

     ```python
     # Call the print_hello() function imported directly from functions.py